DRIVER-EU/test-bed-design/doc/developers.md

 ## 4.6 Time management {#time}

-A Trial typically is not performed in real-time: either because the incident occurs at night, and people prefer to Trial and train during working hours, because you wish to skip boring parts, or because it would simply take too long.
+A Trial typically is not performed in real-time: either because the incident occurs at night, and people prefer to Trial during working hours, because of the limited availability of participants, or because it would simply take too long.
 An example of the latter is a flooding incident, which can start days before any flooding actually occurs, so you need to compress the scenario to normal working hours.

 Within the Test-bed, therefore, the scenario time (a.k.a.
 Trial time or fictive time) is controlled via the [time service](https://github.com/DRIVER-EU/test-bed-time-service) (see Figure 17) using [two types of messages](https://github.com/DRIVER-EU/avro-schemas/tree/master/core/time): one for controlling the time, and one for informing adapters about the current scenario time.